Nitrokey/nitrokey-documentation/pro/linux/full-disk-encryption-with-cryptsetup-luks.md

 There are some errors that are recurrent when the partitioning is done automatically using the installation interface on Ubuntu and Debian.

-The pre-packaged version will install OpenSC version 0.19.0-1.
-If you wish to install and use the latest release, i.e. OpenSC 0.20, you can follow these [instructions](https://github.com/OpenSC/OpenSC/wiki/Compiling-and-Installing-on-Unix-flavors).

 ## Instructions

 1. Install dependencies